 Are You Really Ready To Own A Home?

 One of the primary benefits of renting over buying is that you’re not tied down to anything.
 When buying, things get a little more difficult.
 Not only is the variety of choice generally more limited, but you have to find a home and an area where you’d be happy to live for several years, all the while recouping the cost of buying the property and building up your equity.

 Take some time to consider whether you’re really ready to tie yourself down to such a big obligation.

 It’s impossible to tell for certain what’s going to happen in your future.
 However, assuming that everything goes according to plan, you need to think about how renting or buying will mesh with your long-term strategy.

 If your plans for the future include a major career change, or moving to another state, then you’re generally better off renting.
 If you’re planning to settle down and have kids, you’re better off buying, and incorporating the cost of raising a family into your budget.

 How’s Your Credit?

 If you’re out of touch with your credit, then you’re really in no position to think about renting or buying.
-Get a free credit report from the federal credit report website or from sites like Credit Karma, and comb through for any kind of errors and negative information in it.
+Get a free credit report from the federal credit report website and comb through for any kind of errors and negative information in it.